 2. Benefit vs. cost

-• Higher energy savings over the life of the windows, and
+- Higher energy savings over the life of the windows

 3. Low maintenance

-Contrast this with timber windows – they need treating or painting on a regular basis, which is time consuming and can be costly.
-Aluminium windows can fade and oxidise when exposed to the sun, often requiring the use of specialist cleaners and coatings to restore.
+In contrast, timber windows are notoriously high maintenance, needing regular painting or treatment – which is not only time consuming but costly.
+Aluminium windows can fade and oxidised with exposure to the sun, requiring specialist cleanings and coatings to restore.

-uPVC windows are ideal for the damp British weather.
-The frames will not swell or rot, and co-extruded gaskets provide excellent resistance to air and water.
+Created to withstand the damp British weather, uPVC windows will not swell or rot and Liniar’s patented co-extruded bubble gasket ensures excellent resistance to air and water.

-It’s often believed that uPVC windows are not environmentally friendly.
+It’s time to squash the myth that uPVC is not sustainable or environmentally friendly.

-A uPVC window is 100% recyclable and can be recycled up to 10 times, giving each window an estimated life span of 350 years – far more eco-friendly than depleting timber sources.
+uPVC windows are 100% recyclable and can be recycled up to 10 times – giving each window an estimated lifespan of 350 years – far more eco-friendly than depleting the Earth’s timber sources.